 How we do it

-Covocacional exists to develop pathways for covocational leaders, propelling them forward in God’s mission to see gospel saturation across the US and Latin America.
-These pathways take shape through missional training processes—such as residencies, mentoring, and training centers—that equip leaders to live and serve missionally in every sphere of life.
-The missional framework Covocacional brings serves as a catalyst for the efforts of networks and churches, helping them cultivate a deeper missional DNA that strengthens and multiplies their work.
+Covocacional exists to develop pathways for Latino covocational church planters, propelling them forward in God’s mission to see gospel saturation across the US and Latin America.
+These pathways come to life through missional training processes -including residencies, transformational workshops, hands-on practice, and mentoring - that equip leaders to live and serve missionally in every sphere of life.
+Covocacional’s missional framework serves as a catalyst for churches and networks seeking to deepen their missional DNA and strengthen and multiply their work.
+Our work focuses on three key areas: Pathways, Missional and Movemental DNA, and Rethinking Vocation and Reimagining Models.
+Each is essential - together, they foster multiplication.

 Pathways

-But a strong missional DNA without a clear pathway often leads to gaps: some are never invited in, others are not adequately equipped, and many struggle to sustain their calling—ultimately limiting multiplication.
-That’s why both elements are essential.
+Without a clear pathway, gaps often arise: some are never invited in, others are not adequately equipped, and many struggle to sustain their calling - ultimately limiting multiplication.

 Re-thinking vocation & Re-imagining models